×

 Abstract

-The aim of this study was to assess, based on employees’ self-perception, the level of digital literacy in a healthcare institution, participation in digital skills training, as well as satisfaction with the current level of digitalization within the institution.
+This study aimed to assess employees’ self-perception of digital literacy levels, participation in digital skills training, and satisfaction with the current state of digitalization within the healthcare institution.
 A cross-sectional study was conducted among employees in the Institute of Public Health of Vojvodina (IPHV) from December 2024 to February 2025, using an anonymous, self-administered questionnaire.
 The analysis included demographic characteristics, self-perceived levels of digital literacy, and perceived impact of digitalization on daily work activities.
-The response rate was 62%, and the research involved the participation of 156 respondents.
+The response rate was 62%, and the research involved 156 respondents.
 Our findings showed that 24.4% of respondents had attended some digital skills training.
 Women were less likely to have attended digital courses compared to men (19.7% vs. 41.2%), while the youngest respondents (under 25 years old) were more likely to have participated in training programs.
 Participants with a master’s degree, doctoral degree, or specialist studies were strongly associated with higher digital training attendance compared to those with a high school education (p = 0.0001, p = 0.0001, and p = 0.0082, respectively).
-A statistically significant difference (p<0.05) was observed in satisfaction with the current level of digitalization in institution, with physicians expressing the highest satisfaction.
-Results of our study underscore the need for additional education and support in digitalization, particularly for older employees and administrative staff, to improve their job satisfaction.
+A statistically significant difference (p < 0.05) was found in satisfaction with the current level of digitalization in the institution, with physicians reporting the highest satisfaction.
+The results of our study underscore the need for additional education and support in digitalization, particularly for older employees and administrative staff, to improve their job satisfaction.

 Citation